FREE Case Evaluation

 College Park Criminal Lawyer

-Home to the Archives II facility of the U.S. National Archives and the main campus of the University of Maryland, College Park is a city primarily made up of young residents and government employees.
+Home to the Archives II facility of the U.S. National Archives and the main campus of the University of Maryland, College Parkis a city primarily made up of young residents and government employees.
 While the demographics reveal a highly educated and wealthy population, crime is still a significant problem in the area.
-In addition to the typical traffic offenses and property crimes common in college towns, College Park also experiences a high number of violent crimes when compared to the national average.
+In addition to the typical traffic offenses (like DUIs in College Park) and property crimes common in college towns, College Park also experiences a high number of violent crimes when compared to the national average.
 College Park residents charged with a crime will need an experienced College Park criminal lawyer to navigate the Prince George’s County legal system, which handles most criminal cases in the city.

 - Crime Rates in College Park